evhub/coconut/HELP.md

 Although all different types of programming can benefit from using more functional techniques, scientific computing, perhaps more than any other field, lends itself very well to functional programming, an observation the case studies in this tutorial are very good examples of.
 That's why Coconut aims to provide extensive support for the established tools of scientific computing in Python.

 To that end, Coconut provides [built-in IPython/Jupyter support](DOCS.html#ipython-jupyter-support).
-To launch a Jupyter notebook with Coconut as the kernel, just enter the command
+To launch a Jupyter notebook with Coconut, just enter the command
 ```
 coconut --jupyter notebook
 ```

-_Alternatively, to launch the Jupyter interpreter with Coconut as the kernel, run `coconut --jupyter console` instead._
+_Alternatively, to launch the Jupyter interpreter with Coconut as the kernel, run `coconut --jupyter console` instead.
+Additionally, you can launch an interactive Coconut Jupyter console initialized from the current namespace by inserting `from coconut import embed; embed()` into your code, which can be a very useful debugging tool._

 ### Case Studies